Market Street Cinema

 Market Street Cinema was a historical theater located on Market Street in the Mid-Market district, San Francisco, California.
 It was founded in 1912 by David and Sid Grauman as the Imperial Theater.
 It was converted into a movie theatre as the Premiere Theatre (1929) and the United Artists Theatre (1931).

 The benefit world premiere of Dirty Harry was held here on December 22, 1971.

-In 1972 it was renamed Market Street Cinema and was used through the early 2000s as an adult entertainment venue.
+In 1972 it was purchased by adult film producer Mike Weldon (Skintight, 1979), and renamed Market Street Cinema and was used through the early 2000s as an adult entertainment venue.
+It was one of the first adult venues that allow "lap dancing," where the club's dancers would wander the crowd looking for tips by sitting on the laps of customers.
+Mike Weldon was sued by the Justice Department for "pimping," but repeatedly won the lawsuits given participants remained clothed during encounters, and the 'lap dances" were not "negotiated sex-acts."
 The role of the theater in San Francisco's sex industry in the 1980s was documented in a photo essay by photographer Leon Mostovoy.
 In October 2015, the San Francisco Planning Commission approved a plan to demolish the theatre and replace it with an eight-story building.

 Market Street Cinema is considered haunted in popular culture: it features in a 2013 episode of Ghost Adventures (season 7, episode 25) and was used as a shooting location by filmmaker Charles Webb for a low-budget horror movie called G-String Horror.

 On August 15, 2016, Mint Minx Press published the novella Market Street Cinema by author Michele Machado, narrating the fictional account of a dancer working at the club in 1998.